 Test-driven Development will help you immensely in the long run.
 We will soon see how.
-We will approach TDD from a sceptical viewpoint and then try to create a simple URL shortner like bit.ly using TDD.
+We will approach TDD from a sceptical viewpoint and then try to create a simple URL shortener like bit.ly using TDD.
 I will conclude with my evaluation of the pros and cons of the technique; to which you may directly jump to as well.

 What is TDD?

 Test-driven development (TDD) is a form of software development where you first write the test, run the test (which will fail first) and then write the minimum code needed to make the test pass.
-We will elaborate on these steps in detail later but essentially this is process that gets repeated.
+We will elaborate on these steps in detail later but essentially this is the process that gets repeated.

 This might sound counter-intuitive.
-Why do we need to write tests when we know that we have not written any code and we ...
+Why do we need to write tests when we know that we have not written any code and ...